 The personal statement should make it clear why you are applying to the MSSE, what you want to eventually do with your degree, and how we at UNCG can help you succeed.
 We want to know:

 The personal statement should also demonstrate your communication skills; our curriculum emphasizes written and oral communication, so we would appreciate any evidence you can present for your strengths in those areas.
 You should certainly discuss relevant aspects of your background (academic, personal, professional) and any experiences (life, work) and activities (clubs, organizations) that have been meaningful to you.
 If you have leadership experiences, do share them; we would also like to know about your ethical convictions.
-You might describe some potential coursework that interests you; you should absolutely describe which of the final projects (and on what potential topic) you are considering.
 We are particularly interested in students who can engage synthetically with the scientific, social scientific, humanistic, and ethical components of environmental and sustainability issues; while you may have expertise or interests in one area (which we would like to know about), we are also looking for your ability and willingness to make connections across all of them.
-Please see also the above section on holistic admissions.
+If you have pursued other graduate studies (in part or resulting in a degree), please describe them and how they relate to your interests in this degree.

 Applicants are required to have two individuals who can write about the applicant’s suitability for the program.
 You should choose carefully your recommendation letter writers: they should not be your friends but should should be individuals who have known you in a professional or academic capacity, such as former professors, advisors, employers, or supervisors.
 We would appreciate their comments about your strengths (particularly as a student), your communication skills, and any of the areas we evaluate via holistic admissions.
 Because we ask for two letters, you should consider different types of individuals for each letter, if possible; for example, if one writer is a former teacher/professor, then the other could be a co-worker.